 5 – Look for Leaves Falling Off

-As mentioned in the section about yellow leaves, orchids do shed leaves and replace them.
-This is that something you can observe and discern a natural pattern throughout the annual cycle of your orchid.
+As I mentioned before, orchids do shed leaves and replace them.
+This is a phenomenon that you can observe.
+It should help you discern a natural pattern throughout the annual cycle of your orchid.

 There are also varieties of orchids that shed their leaves when they go dormant and revive in the spring.